 - There has been no adjustment to your circumstances or your reasons for travelling to the UK, given that the visa was issued

-If you are discovered that you have submitted false information to support your application, you will not be allowed to enter the country and will be automatically refused a visa for 10 years for using deception on an application.
-Read more on Procedures while in the UK
+If it is discovered that you have submitted false information to support your application, you will not be allowed to enter the country.
+You will be automatically refused a visa for the next 10 years for using deception on an application.
+Read more on Procedures while in the UK.

 New Delhi British High Commission Phone: +91 (0) 11 2419 2100 (24 hrs a day) Office hours: Mon-Fri: 0900-1700 |